HYF-Class22/agile-development-group4-all-about-trees/planning/backlog.md

       add an element of an enjoyable experience.

-- [ ] As a user, I would like to have **a multi-language web translation feature**, so I can easily understand and see everything in my language.
+- [ ] As a user, I would like to have **a multi-language web translation feature**, so I can easily understand and see all content in preferred language.